Mastodon

 Dividend traps.
 A high yield is not always a sign of a temporarily depressed price.
 Sometimes it signals a dividend that the market believes is about to be cut.
 When that cut comes, the share price usually falls further and the yield disappears.
 Distinguishing between a value opportunity and a dividend trap is harder than it looks.

-Survivorship bias.
-The Dow Jones is periodically rebalanced, removing companies that have declined and replacing them with stronger ones.
-Backtests of the Dogs strategy benefit from this: the index you are drawing your universe from has already been curated.
-Real-world results from earlier eras would have included companies that were later removed from the index - some of which did not recover.
+Backtests also flatter the strategy through survivorship bias.
+The Dow Jones is periodically rebalanced, removing companies that have declined and replacing them with stronger ones - so the universe you are screening has already been curated.
+Real-world results from earlier eras would have included companies that were later dropped from the index, some of which never recovered.

 Practical Implementation for UK Investors